 7.4 There may be times when what is expressed as a complaint contains within it an academic appeal and vice versa.
-Where this is the case, the Director of Governance and Registry Services (or nominee) will determine whether a complaint or academic appeal should be reclassified (at whatever stage they may have reached).
+Where this is the case, the Head of Governance and Registry Services (or nominee) will determine whether a complaint or academic appeal should be reclassified (at whatever stage they may have reached).
 This decision will be made in consultation with the student and they will be advised of the alternative procedure which will be used to consider their case.

 7.5 The University recognises that students may raise multiple issues which do not fall neatly into the category of either a complaint or academic appeal.
 In these circumstances, the student will be informed which issues will be considered under which procedure and they will be directed to the alternative procedure as appropriate to allow all issues to be considered.
 This may require one procedure to be suspended pending the completion of the other or alternatively, the University may, with the agreement of the student, decide to consider the matters together.
 Students will be advised of the effects, if any, of following two procedures at once, particularly where one procedure may be suspended until the other is completed.